moritzschaefer/covid19-screens/README.md

 ## Contribute

-You are encouraged to contribute your datasets..
-TODO
+You are encouraged to contribute your datasets to this repository such that they can appear on the official website (http://sarscrisprscreens.epi.ufl.edu/).
+Please open an issue or pull request if you want to add your data to the repository/website.